Agency Q&A: Communities In Schools of Richmond

 Schools in the City of Richmond and across the nation are not designed or equipped to meet the needs for large numbers of students living at or below the poverty threshold, and certainly not the majority of them.
 Many RPS kids not only come to school hungry or tired or cold, but they bring with them the chronic and toxic stress that comes along with a life of poverty.

 The graduation rate for RPS has increased gradually over the last several years, but the district remains significantly behind the state.
 Based on 2014 data from the U.S. Bureau of Labor Statistics, high school dropouts are nearly three times more likely to be unemployed than college graduates.
 When employed, high school dropouts earn about $8,000 a year less than high school graduates and approximately $26,500 a year less than college graduates, based on calculations by the Alliance for Excellent Education.

 Our role at CIS is to try and level the playing field for students by delivering every day school readiness services in high-poverty neighborhood schools so that students can achieve every day success.

 Looking ahead, what project or initiative has you most excited for the future?

 The greatest indicator supporting positive graduation rates is the ability to stay on track and graduate with peers.
 For many Performance Learning Center students, the accelerated pace is critical.
 Working with the CIS Site Coordinator, students have the option to set attainable goals that will allow them to secure more than the traditional number of credits (7) during a school year.
-With support and planning, students who are significantly behind can earn their diploma, graduate with their peers and engage in the workforce development platform that the United Way and our collective community is building for these students.
+With support and planning, students who are significantly behind can earn their diplomas, graduate with their peers and engage in the workforce development platform that the United Way and our collective community is building for these students.